 What are aspirational OKRs?

 Not all OKRs are committed—that means goals you, your team, and your company have agreed to work towards.
 Some are aspirational, also known as “stretch goals” or “moonshots”—just like the phrase “shoot for the moon.”
-These goals aren’t meant to be rooted in reality in that you’re not meant to literally achieve it, but they are designed to really push and your team.
+These goals aren’t meant to be rooted in reality in that you’re not meant to literally achieve it, but they are designed to really push you and your team.

 As Larry Page, one of Google’s founders says, “if you set a crazy, ambitious goal and miss it, you’ll still achieve something remarkable.”
 Don’t set yourself up for failure.
 Instead, be willing to push your abilities—after all, easily achievable goals are usually likely to have minimal impact.